jena-84/restaurant-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

- Node.js latest version is not support Yarn
+ Node.js v17.0.1 is not support Yarn 1.0.2
- Flollow the stes to update Yarn https://yarnpkg.com/getting-started/migration#step-by-step
+ Follow the steps to update Yarn https://yarnpkg.com/getting-started/migration#step-by-step

 ## Available Scripts